Discover more about our MORSE course at Warwick

 Overseas and European students forming about one-third of the intake allowing our students to form lifelong, global friendship networks whilst at Warwick.

-Class sizes vary from 15 students for selected optional modules up to 350 students for some core modules.
-Support classes usually consist of 15 students.
+Class sizes vary from module to module.
+While selected optional modules may have smaller class sizes, some core modules may have over 300 students.
+Support classes for core modules usually consist of around 20 students.

 Tuition fees cover the majority of the costs of your study, including teaching and assessment.
 Fees are charged at the start of each academic year.
 If you pay your fees directly to the University, you can choose to pay in instalments.